 A natural way to identify a min-area FP for a given $D$ is to solve the following discrete optimization problem:

 The term $\bbZ^2$-triangle means a triangle with vertices in $\bbZ^2$.
-Without loss of generality we will assume that one of the vertices is at the origin $(0,0)$.
+The approach with minimizing the area of $\bbZ^2$-triangles is natural because the (formal) amount of triangles in a Delaunay triangulation corresponding to an admissible configuration is always twice the (formal) number of particles in it.
+An additional constraint in (2.1) is that the optimization is performed over non-obtuse triangles only.
+The justification of this constraint is the subject of Section 3.1.

 In what follows, $S=S(D)$ refers to the doubled minimal area in (2.1); it is instructive to note that $S(D)\in\bbN$.
 (Here and below, $\bbN$ stands for the set of positive integers.)
-Also, for feasible values $\ell_i$ we have $\ell_i^2=m^2+n^2\in\bbN$, with integer $m,n$.
+Also, for all values $\ell_i$ under consideration we have $\ell_i^2=m^2+n^2\in\bbN$, with integer $m,n$.
 Problem (2.1) always has a solution but a minimizing $\bbZ^2$-triangle may be non-unique (in one sense or another).
+Any minimizing triangle is referred to as an {\it M-triangle}.
 A notable part of this work attempts at clarifying algebraic aspects of non-uniqueness in (2.1).
-From now on we suppose that the triple of side-lengths \ $\ell_i$, $i=0,1,2$, \ of $\triangle$ obeys
+From now on we suppose that the triple of side-lengths \ $\ell_i$, $i=0,1,2$, obeys